-C.1.4 Risk Sensitivity and Sensitivity Analysis
+3.1.4 Risk Sensitivity and Sensitivity Analysis

-The major underwriting risk sensitivities are to the adequacy of reserves established at 31 December 2016 and to the projected loss ratio at which business will be written in the next twelve months.
-Should reserves established at 31 December 2016 deteriorate by 5% the impact on shareholders' funds post tax will be to reduce them by £25.8m.
-Should the loss ratio projected for the 2017 year deteriorate by 5% more than projected, the impact on shareholders' funds post tax would be £8m.
+The major underwriting risk sensitivities are to the adequacy of reserves established at 31 December 2018 and to the projected loss ratio at which business will be written in the next twelve months.
+Should the net reserves established at 31 December 2018 deteriorate by 5% the impact on shareholders' funds post tax will be to reduce them by £25.0m (2017: reduce by £24.3m).
+Should the loss ratio projected for the 2019 year deteriorate by 5 points, the impact on shareholders' funds post tax would be a deterioration of £10.0m (2017: deterioration of £10.5m).

-C.2 Market Risk
+3.2 Market Risk